 Application requirements and deadline

-Applications must be complete by March 15.
+Applications must be complete by June 1.
 Applications will be accepted beginning October 1.
-While applications completed by March 15 will be given full consideration, applicants are encouraged to submit application materials as early as possible after October 1.
+Applicants are encouraged to submit application materials as early as possible after October 1.
 A complete application consists of the following:

 - a completed application form;